CptHilda0079/CptHilda0079.github.io/_posts/2024-01-21-BufferOverflowTask.md

 ![image](https://github.com/user-attachments/assets/a13e976c-f8c4-4fa4-89fa-0845638d2418)

 1) the first step for the payload is the return address, instead of using the absolute beginning of the buffer, I have decided to use the address x7fffffffdbe0 as it is close to the start, meaning that it is less susceptible to errors and will guarantee redirection to the NOP sled.
-Next, we need our shell code, you can find shellcode online easily, an example is https://www.exploit-db.com/exploits/46907
+Next, we need our shell code; you can find shellcode online easily; an example is https://www.exploit-db.com/exploits/46907

 > [!WARNING]
-> Not all online shell codes work, you might have to try a couple of different ones.
-Also, ensure that the shell code is specific to your computer architecture.
-Most of the time it will be x64/x68_64!
+> Not all online shell codes work; you might have to try several different ones.
+Also, please ensure the shell code is specific to your computer architecture.
+Most of the time, it will be x64/x68_64!

 2) Secondly we need a NOP sled, which consists of multiple x90 NO-OP instructions that smoothly redirect the return address value to our shellcode, the length of our NOP sled is (buffer_size - length(shellcode)).
-Finally putting this together and saving it to a file we get:
+Finally, by putting this together and saving it to a file, we get the following:

 ![image](https://github.com/user-attachments/assets/9e37b290-0dcc-40bd-808d-419587862523)